COWEN:

 PAGLIA:

 No, I don’t.
-I think it’s been a tremendous flattening.
+I think it’s been a tremendous

+flattening.
 There’s very little culturally right now.
-There’s

-very little of substance or interest being produced in art and
+There’s very little of substance or interest being

-in culture.
+produced in art and in culture.
 We’re in a retro period.
-We’re chopping

-up everything, putting everything from the past through the grinder
+the past through the grinder again.

 COWEN:

 How about Canada?
 Overrated or underrated?
-Or, do they have all
+Or, do they have

-the same problems?
+all the same problems?

 PAGLIA:

 Canada, they have this ideal of the consensus.
-That’s why
+That’s

-us to have consensus in Canada.”
+always forcing us to have consensus in Canada.”

 I’ve